zsofiam/battleship-oop-java/README.md

 > <div style="text-align:right">John Carmack,<br>lead programmer of Doom (and more)</div>

-In this project your job is to implement the [Battleship game](https://en.wikipedia.org/wiki/Battleship_%28game%29) for two players.
+In this project your job is to implement the [battleship game](https://en.wikipedia.org/wiki/Battleship_%28game%29) for two players.
 Use newly learned OOP practices.

 ## What are you going to learn?